ZhgChg.Li

 2. cd ./repo

-3. make setup Install necessary tool dependencies ( brew, mint, bundle, xcodegen, swiftformat,…)
+Install necessary tool dependencies (brew, mint, bundle, xcodegen, swiftformat, …)

-Whether for CI/CD or onboarding new team members, follow the above steps to set up the project.
+Whether for CI/CD or onboarding new members, the project is built following the above steps.

-This article will introduce three GitHub Actions CI/CD workflow case studies.
-You can refer to the steps to build a CI/CD that fits your team’s workflow.
+This article introduces three GitHub Actions CI/CD workflow examples.
+You can also refer to these steps to build a CI/CD process that fits your team’s workflow.

-1. CI — Execute unit tests upon Pull Request
+1. CI — Run Unit Tests on Pull Request Submission

-2. CD — Package + deploy to Firebase App Distribution
+2. CD — Build + Deploy to Firebase App Distribution

-3. CI + CD — Nightly Build executing snapshot + unit tests + packaging + deploying to Firebase App Distribution
+3. CI + CD — Nightly Build Running Snapshot + Unit Tests + Build + Deploy to Firebase App Distribution

-Due to demo limitations, this article will only connect to package and deploy to Firebase App Distribution.
-The steps for packaging to TestFlight or the App Store are the same, with the only difference being the scripts in Fastlane; feel free to explore.
+Due to demo limitations, this article only covers packaging and deployment to Firebase App Distribution.
+Packaging for Testflight or the App Store follows the same steps, with only different scripts in Fastlane.
+Feel free to customize as needed.

-CI — Execute Unit Tests Upon Pull Request
+CI — Run Unit Tests on Pull Request

-The Develop branch cannot be pushed directly; a Pull Request must be made to update it.
-All Pull Requests must pass Review and unit tests before they can be merged, and any new Commit Push will trigger retesting.
+The Develop branch cannot be pushed to directly; updates must be done via Pull Request.
+All Pull Requests require review approval and passing unit tests before merging, and new commits pushed will trigger retesting.

 CI-Testing.yml